 It seems so, as different Qur’an translations say the Messenger of Allah said that ‘martyrs are forgiven with the first flow of blood, they will be shown their place in paradise, will be protected from punishment in the grave, secured from the greatest terror and will receive a crown of dignity on their head.’

 Not only all this – pretty impressive actions that seem mythological if anything – the male (of course) terrorists ‘will receive 72 wives among Al-Huril-‘Ayn of Paradise, and they will have ever-erect penises that never soften, and the sexual strength to satisfy 100.’
-This, however, is of much debate, as some Islamic people say nowhere in the Qur’an will you find anything about 72 wives, where other translations say they are waiting for their man.
+This, however, is of much debate, as some Islamic people say nowhere in the Qur’an will you find anything about 72 wives, where other translations say they are definitely waiting for their man.

-Radical Muslims do not tolerate any form of sarcasm or indeed images of their prophet.
+Radical Muslims do not tolerate any form of sarcasm or indeed images of their own prophet.
 Hence Charlie Hebdo.
 Radical Muslims think that ‘crimes committed against Allah are virtues crimes, so non-Muslims need to be exterminated because they cause so much trouble.’
 As such, Radical Islam is a false religion based on weaponized ideas, encouraged and built upon a wide network of misinformed volunteers willing to commit abhorrent acts of violence.

 So they kill.